 Little ones can get into the swing of things with the Eastern Jungle Gym Full Bucket Toddler Swing.
 It’s made of durable, flexible copolymer plastic designed to hold up to the elements without fading or cracking.
 The deep bucket design features a high back that provides plenty of support to keep your tyke snug and secure.

 The kit includes 66-inch zinc-coated chains, with 30 inches of protective plastisol coating that eliminates pinching and snagging.
-The seat measures 11.5 inches front to back, 10 inches side to side, and 11.5 inches deep.
 This is a quality transitional swing for toddlers and young children who can support their own weight but need the added security of a wraparound seat.

 FAQs About Your New Tree Swing

-To get the most out of your new tree swing, be sure to hang it in a safe location and keep it in good condition.
-Read on for answers to frequently asked questions on how best to install and maintain a tree swing for many years of fun.
+To get the most out of your new tree swing, consult these answers to frequently asked questions.
+Learn how to best install and maintain a tree swing for many years to come.

 Q. Are tree swings safe?